kalbar87/resistance/README.md

 4. Run the project: streamlit run app.py

 ## Features and Target
 The machine learning and deep neural network model have 8 input features (k, CB, LCB, CM, CP, B/T, Fr, Trim/T), which are calculated from hydrostatic input data.
 Residual resistance (CR) represents mostly the wave resistance and is the model target.
-The histogram plot for each feature adn target is shown below:
+The density plots for each of selected features are presented in figure below:

 ![Screenshot](/Images/features_hist.png)